 He finished his First Symphony during the war, before he was nineteen, and heard it performed at Eastman shortly after he returned from the Service.
 His Second Symphony was publicly honored in New York in 1945: one movement of the work received the first Gershwin Memorial Prize, and the entire composition received the Bearns Prize in Composition from Columbia University the same year.

-It was the Third Symphony, finished on his twenty-third birthday, which gave Mennin as international reputation, and solidified his position as a composer with salient gifts.
+It was Mennin's Third Symphony, completed on his twenty-third birthday, which earned him an international reputation and solidified his position as a composer with salient gifts.
 The first performance in 1947 was conducted by Walter Hendl with the New York Philharmonic.
 Other performances in the United States and Europe followed in quick succession.
 Mitropoulos, Szell, Rodzinski, Reiner, and Schippers, among others, conducted this striking and original work.

-In 1962, Mennin returned to the Juilliard School as its President, a position he held for twenty-one years, until his untimely death.
+In 1962, Mennin returned to the Juilliard School as its President, a position he held for twenty-one years.
 His tenure was the longest in Juilliard's history.
 He presided over an unprecedented growth for that celebrated school, guiding its move to Lincoln Center and expanding its international influence.
 Under his stewardship the institution established a Juilliard Theater Center, the American Opera Center, a Conductors' Training Program, a Playwrights Program, and an annual Contemporary Music Festival.

-Despite this busy period in his professional life, Mennin continued to compose, producing in 1963 a Sonata for Piano, commissioned by the Ford Foundation's Program for Concert Artists, a Seventh Symphony, commissioned by the Cleveland Orchestra in 1964, Cantata de Virtue for chorus, soloists and large orchestra in 1969, commissioned by the Cincinnati Musical Festival, and Canto for Orchestra, commissioned by the Association of Women's Committees for Symphony Orchestras.
+Despite this busy period in his professional life, Mennin continued to compose, producing a Sonata for Piano in 1963, commissioned by the Ford Foundation's Program for Concert Artists, a Seventh Symphony, commissioned by the Cleveland Orchestra in 1964, Cantata De Virtute for chorus, soloists, and large orchestra in 1969, commissioned by the Cincinnati Musical Festival, and Canto for Orchestra, commissioned by the Association of Women's Committees for Symphony Orchestras.

 With all these responsibilities, Peter Mennin remained first and foremost a composer, and continued writing at a steady pace.
 The music of the last ten years of his life evinces a special interest in writing for voice, and exploring the coloristic possibilities of instrumental writing.
 The formal profile and energy that characterized the early works are not abandoned, but are supplemented by a new brilliance and freedom of style, which is enhanced by a greater use of the coloristic instruments of the orchestra.

-The works of the seventies and eighties are Symphony No. 8, Voices for soprano, piano, harp, harpsichord and percussion, commissioned by the Chamber Music Society of Lincoln Center, Reflections of Emily for women's chorus, piano, harp and percussion, commissioned by the National Endowment for the Arts, and Symphony No. 9, commissioned by the National Symphony Orchestra.
+The works of the seventies and eighties are Symphony No. 8, Reflections of Emily for women's chorus, piano, harp, and percussion, commissioned by the National Endowment for the Arts, and Symphony No. 9, commissioned by the National Symphony Orchestra.